elyra-ai/examples/pipelines/hello_world/README.md

    ![Customize container resources](doc/images/customize_container_resources.png)

-   > If no custom requirements are defined, the defaults in the Kubeflow Pipeline environment are used.
+   > If no custom requirements are defined, the defaults in the target runtime environment (Kubeflow Pipelines or Apache Airflow) are used.

    If a notebook or script requires access to local files, such as Python scripts, you can specify them as _File Dependencies_.
 When you run a pipeline locally this setting is ignored because the notebook or script can access all (readable) files in your workspace.
 However, it is considered good practice to explicitly declare file dependencies to make the pipeline also runnable in environments where notebooks or scripts are executed isolated from each other.